esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 ::::::::::::::: solution

-Next we will be looking into text preprocessing.
-The task we will tackly is to get an overview of the most common words in a piece of text.
+Next we will be looking into text preprocessing. <span style="color:red"> The task we will tackly is to get an overview of the most common words in a piece of text </span>.
 We will be using the first page of the edition of de [Algemeen Dagblad from July 21 1969](https://www.delpher.nl/nl/kranten/view?coll=ddd&query=&cql%5B%5D=%28date+_gte_+%2220-07-1969%22%29&redirect=true&sortfield=date&resultscoll=dddtitel&identifier=KBPERS01:002846018:mpeg21&rowid=3) for this exercise that can be downloaded as txt-file from Delpher.

 It is possible to download the data in different formats; jpg, pdf, and txt.
 The jpg file is the original scan that was made of the page, and can thus be considered the raw data.
 Because we want to use the text itself we download the txt file.
 This file contains only the text without formatting and images, and is produced by Delpher using a technique called Optical Character Recognition (OCR).
 This is a technique in which text from an image is converted into text.
 Very simply said, OCR software identifies which parts of an image contain text, and identifies the individual caracters to reconstruct the text.
 Although in research you might also have to start from images rather than text files, we will not go into optical character recognition.
 It is quite a difficult process that is beyond the scope of this course.